juraj-bicikl/minesweeper-cnn/README.md

 ### AI performance

-The AI currently used to assist in playing the game wins around 58% of time.
+The AI currently used to assist in playing the game wins around 62% of games.
 The underlying model is a 13 layers deep conolutional network.

 ### Todo list